Sebastian-Sonne/playfair-project/README.md

 ## Key Features: ##
 * **Learn Encryption Basics:** The Playfair-Project provides a practical opportunity for students to understand and implement encryption using the Playfair technique, offering a hands-on learning experience.

 * **User-Friendly IO System:** Explore the project's straightforward Input/Output system, making it easy to interact with the encryption and decryption processes.
-[Check the UI outline here](https://github.com/Sebastian-Sonne/playfair-project/blob/main/UI%20outline.png).
+[Check out the UI outline here](https://github.com/Sebastian-Sonne/playfair-project/blob/main/UI%20outline.png).

 * **Input Error Detection:** A enhanced input error detection tailored to the requirements of the Playfair algorithm is in place.